 # mount /dev/md0 /saswork

-Q. What should I do if my SAS Grid instances fail?
+Q. What should I do if my SAS grid instances fail?

-A. The Quick Start automatically sets up a VPC with two Availability Zones, but it deploys SAS Grid instances into only one of these zones.
-In the case of a disruption or failure, you can use the Quick Start workload template to deploy the SAS Grid and Lustre components into private subnets in the second Availability Zone, and restore the application data and metadata using backups.
+A. The Quick Start automatically sets up a VPC with two Availability Zones, but it deploys SAS grid instances into only one of these zones.
+In the case of a disruption or failure, you can use the Quick Start workload template to deploy the SAS grid and Lustre components into private subnets in the second Availability Zone, and restore the application data and metadata using backups.
 Alternatively, you can set up a separate, parallel VPC environment using the Quick Start master template, and keep it on standby in case of a failure.

 Q. What should I do if my CloudFormation stack fails with the error, “Your stack already exists”?